-Missed an episode of Chatfuel School—our weekly YouTube livestream where we cover hot topics in the world of bot-building and marketing?
+Missed an episode of Chatfuel School—the podcast where we cover hot topics in the world of bot-building and marketing?
 Don't worry; we took notes for you. 🤓 The topic for April 16, 2020 was how to optimize your ecommerce sales funnel using Facebook ads.
 Our expert guest this week was Facebook ads expert Jason Smith of Spotlight Social, a marketing agency in Los Angeles.
 Here's the full episode. 👇 Keep scrolling for a recap of what you missed.

 Over Q1 of 2020, as the coronavirus morphed into a pandemic, Facebook reported "a record number of people using [their] services."
 People worldwide have been quarantined at home, spending lots of time scrolling social media for both news and entertainment.

 COVID-19 has affected different ecommerce niches and their Facebook ads in different ways.
 But there's no denying that there are more eyes on Facebook feeds than ever.
 If you've got the resources to experiment with ads to (ethically) boost your ecommerce sales right now, read on!
 Jason Smith knows a thing or two about Facebook ad sales funnels.
 (He turned $30,000 into more than $170,000 for his small business clients! 👀)